psychbruce/bruceR/README.md

 #### Solution:
 Some dependency packages of `bruceR` (e.g., `rlang`) should be responsible for this bug.
 Use the menu bar of RStudio (in the panes, not on the top: `Package -> Update`) to update such packages before you install `bruceR`.
 Or you can skip updating such packages.

-### Other bugs:
+### Bug #N:
+There may be other bugs.
+#### Solution:
-Read the warning messages and follow the instruction.
+Read the warning messages.
+Follow the instruction.
+Search the Internet.
+Get the answer.

 ## User Guide
 > *We are all standing on the shoulders of giants.*

 ### Loading `bruceR`
-`bruceR` depends on some important packages (listed as follows) and also automatically installs many other useful packages for users.
+`bruceR` depends on some important packages and also automatically installs many other useful packages for users.
 Many functions in `bruceR` are extensions of the functions in these packages.

 Once you load `bruceR` to the global environment with `library()`, it will also load the packages most commonly used:
 - `rio`: Data input/output for many file formats within one function (`import`/`export`).